 Presently, only specialist doctors can prescribe cannabis-based medicines on the NHS, and only for a few limited conditions such as rare and severe epilepsy.

 However, the use of opioids, which are commonly prescribed for cancer-breakthrough pain relief, can lead to several adverse effects, including addiction and respiratory depression.
-Medicinal cannabis, on the other hand, has been shown to have fewer adverse effects and can potentially offer a safer alternative for pain relief.
+Medicinal cannabis, on the other hand, has been shown to have fewer adverse effects and can potentially offer a safer alternative for pain relief, providing a boost for those committed to growing medicinal marijuana in the UK.

 Despite the promising findings of the study, it is important to note that further research is needed to fully understand the effectiveness and safety of medicinal cannabis as a complementary treatment for cancer-related pain.